 This monthly leadership meeting with employees is your key to building the team, learning together, solving problems, working on specific issues, and reinforcing your company’s culture, initiatives, and goals.
 Leadership meetings are the perfect time to connect your actions with your one page strategic plan and make decisions to help the growth of your company.
-These leadership meetings improve the quality of the department's team meetings and increases productivity keeping the team on track.
+These leadership meetings improve the quality of the department's team meetings and increase productivity, keeping the team on track.

 If you think about it, how could your time be better spent than on fostering relationships, developing skills and knowledge, and passing on the company culture to the people who are managing your workforce?
 A Forbes article I recently read sites a Gallup poll that reported that only 30% of workers are fully engaged; this is not surprising when you learn that only 36% of managers are engaged!
 If the leaders in your company aren’t passionate about your core purpose and clear about your objectives, you can bet that they are not inspiring their direct reports to be fully engaged at work, and they are doing a poor job cascading the strategic vision and execution plans that your executive team has worked so hard to develop.